Servideska/HPC/doc.zih.tu-dresden.de/docs/access/ssh_mobaxterm.md

 4. Start the session by clicking the button "OK".

-    If it is **not** your first time, your previous sessions are saved and you can find by going to the tab "Sessions"  &rarr;  "User sessions" and click the desired session.
+    If it is **not** your first time, your previous sessions are saved and you can find by going to the tab "Sessions"  &#8594;  "User sessions" and click the desired session.
 You can double click on one of your previous sessions the left.

 ![Opening a saved session in MobaXterm](misc/mobaxterm6_oldse.png)